ruby/ruby/benchmark/README.md

 ## make benchmark

-Using `make benchmark`, `make update-benchmark-driver` automatically downloads the supported version of benchmark-driver, and it runs benchmarks with the downloaded benchmark-driver.
+Using `make benchmark`, `make update-benchmark-driver` automatically downloads the supported version of benchmark\_driver, and it runs benchmarks with the downloaded benchmark-driver.

 ```bash